mcrosson/digital-art-composition-book/Notes/__Using The Vault.md

 	- Each gallery uses queries to find the notes shown based on folders
 	- You do *not* need to manage the galleries directly
 - Art works should flow between sub folders as progress is made.
 For example: `Prepped` -> `In Progress` -> `Complete` for order
-- The files in the `Notes` section are non-indexed and exist as a generalized list of topics in the file browser.
-This can be changed to match your preferences.
 - The `Ideas - Inspiration` folder does *not* have sub-folders and assumes you'll just keep a list of notes similar to the `Notes` section or adjust this area to match your preferences.
 - The [__Dashboard](__Dashboard.md) is meant to be 'the starting point' and 'overview' for the whole vault